 - Get inspired.
 Check out this list of the best taglines of all time.

 Have other tips for creating a great tagline?
 How about examples of great taglines from companies in your city?
-Share them with us in the comments or on twitter @Shoutoutstudio with the hashtag #TaglineShoutOut.
+Share them with us on twitter @Shoutoutstudio with the hashtag #TaglineShoutOut.